vmware/photon/DOCS-CONTRIBUTING.md

 ```

-## How Publishing Works

-The site itself is a 'static site', meaning there is no database, just HTML, CSS and Javascript, hosted via [GitHub Pages.](https://pages.github.com/).
-We chose to use [Hugo](https://gohugo.io) to deliver this (because it's fantastic, really!), with a modified version of the [Docsy](https://docsy.dev) 'theme'.
-Docsy is used for many open source projects including [Kubernetes](https://kubernetes.io/docs/home/), and is built with the help of [Bootstrap 4.5](https://getbootstrap.com).Changes to Docsy are listed in the /themes/photon-theme/CHANGES.md file.

-The [Docsy Documentation](https://www.docsy.dev/docs/) has a varity of examples on the [various things](https://www.docsy.dev/docs/adding-content/) that can be done with content beyond simple text changes.

-### Making Changes The Super Simple Way

-The Photon docs have the a feature to make changes to the source content of the repo directly from GitHub.

-In the upper right corner of every [doc page](https://vmware.github.io/photon/docs/), there is an ***Edit this page*** link.
-When clicked, it will open an editor to make changes and allow you to quickly submit a pull request.
-No cloning, forking or otherwise dealing with git necessary.
-If your changes are approved and merged into the branch, the site automation will kick in to rebuild and redeploy the site without any other intervention.

-### Contributing Classic Way

-For those familiar with using git and contributing to open source projects, this section should explain what you'll need to know about how the docs site is built so that you can make a meaningful contribution.
+### 'docs' vs. 'docs-v3' vs. the older?

+All of the 4.0 content exists in /docs/ and is being updated regularly by the team.
+The docs-v3 folder contains the first iteration of the site (which 3.0 was current at the time) when we converted it from the old Gitbook process.
+Becasue things move quickly sometimes, it's likely some changes were made to /docs/ that didn't make their way to /docs-v3/.
+If you spot an error in the v3 docs, check to see if it's fixed in the new version.

+We accept changes to docs-v3 currently, but with the goal of addressing errors, missing images or bad links.

-#### Important Thinngs to know:
+## Important Thinngs to know:
 As mentioned, the `photon-hugo` branch contains all the necessary content and design to fully build the static html that lives at vmware.github.io/photon/.

 All content is written in Markdown, located in `/content/en/`, so changes should be made to these files and not to HTML directly, unless you're making changes to the template itself.

 The markdown content gets converted into HTML via Hugo [by running the 'hugo' command](https://gohugo.io/getting-started/usage/).
 The GitHub Action essentially automates this for publishing.

-There are 3 SCSS Pre-processors from Node.js which are required for local building. (autoprefixer, postcss-cli, postcss)
+There are 3 SCSS Pre-processors from Node.js which are required for building. (autoprefixer, postcss-cli, postcss) (install with `npm install -D autoprefixer postcss postcss-cli`)

-To make changes to existing content, you can simply modify your local copy with a text editor, save, do your `git commit` and `git push`, and finally submit a PR with your changes via your clone or through your fork.
+To make changes to existing content, modify your local copy with a text editor, save, do your `git commit` and `git push` workflows, and finally submit a PR with your changes via your clone or through your fork.

 If you want to create new content, there are some considerations to make regarding [Front Matter](https://gohugo.io/content-management/front-matter/) metadata, particularly around the `weight` attribute, which determines the order that the content gets displayed relative to the folder it's in within the left sidebar menu.

-If you want to create a new file, you could either simply create the .md file, give it a name and the appropriate front matter, or use the [hugo cli](https://gohugo.io/commands/):
+If you want to create a new file, you could either simply create the .md file, give it a name and the appropriate front matter, or use the [hugo cli](https://gohugo.io/commands/) if you hvae [Hugo installed](https://gohugo.io/getting-started/installing/):

 `hugo new docs/path/to/yourfile.md`